nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### List internship(s)

+1. Listing tutee(s)

+    1. Prerequisites: At least one tutee in the tutee list.

+    2. Test case: `list`<br>
+       Expected: Shows the full list of tutees in the tutee list.

+    3. Test case: `list mon`<br>
+       Expected: Shows tutees whose lessons fall on Monday in the tutee list.

+    4. Test case: `list unpaid`<br>
+       Expected: Shows tutees who have yet to pay for their lessons in the tutee list.

 ### Deleting a person

 1. Deleting a person while all persons are being shown